hp4k1h5/ephemeris/README.md

 ! experimental and unstable see [BUGS](#bugs)
 > a diary plugin for vim

-ephemeris is a diary and calendar extension plugin for vim.
+ephemeris is a diary and calendar plugin for vim.
 It provides a collection of functions and commands that can be used to create, edit, and curate diary/log entries.

-The diary is defined by the directories and files found recursively under the directory set in the global variable |g:ephemeris_diary|. ephemeris does not rely on any external programs and does not interfere with any external program, such as cal, etc. This plugin works best when the directory structure of `g:ephemeris_diary` is YYYY/MM/DD.md, as follows:
+The diary is defined by the directories and files found recursively under the directory set in the global variable `g:ephemeris_diary`. ephemeris does not rely on any external programs and does not interfere with any external program, such as cal, etc. This plugin works best when the directory structure of `g:ephemeris_diary` is YYYY/MM/DD.md, as follows: